Fumino: Personal virtual bookshelf of mangas

 - {label: Photo, name: photo, widget: image}

-Since we only have one single data source JSON file for the CMS to edit, we will set up our collection as files collection.
+collection.
 Previously, we have already defined the structure of our data source JSON file.
-Hence, by using the default widgets provided by Netlify CMS, our files collection structure can be configured like this:
+Hence, by using the default widgets provided by Netlify CMS, our files

 collections: